zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 This is a very underdeveloped shortcut to finding bad files and with better filters and some conditionals you could easily make something that prints out offending files instead of finding them manually.

-## 5. Remake WAD and repack mod file
+## 5. Remake WAD and Repack Mod File

 Before remaking your mod, test your fix by simply dragging your `Champ.wad` **folder** (not .client file) into CSLOL.
 It will load normally if you drag the correct folder, and it's name will be `Champion` with no description or other metadata information.